wevbarker/HiGGS-devel/README.md

 ## About

 HiGGS is an (unofficial) part of the [xAct bundle](http://www.xact.es/).
-It provides tools for the Hamiltonian analysis (canoncical analysis or Dirac-Bergmann algorithm) of gravity with spacetime curvature and torsion.
+It provides tools for the Hamiltonian constraint analysis (canoncical analysis or Dirac-Bergmann algorithm) of gravity with spacetime curvature and torsion.
+HiGGS can be used on a desktop PC, but it is parallelised for theory surveys on clusters and supercomputers.

 ## Install